 Bonus step: Set up a bookkeeping system

-Oh look at you, overachiever.
+Look at you, you overachiever.
 You’ve got this organization thing down and you want a bonus step?
 You can feel even more legit and in control of your money by setting up an easy bookkeeping system.
 This doesn’t have to take a long time and it doesn’t need to cost a lot.
 There are a range of easy to use programs out there (some are even free!) that are better than that excel sheet you’re using.
-If you don’t need many bells and whistles, but are looking for something free, try Waveapp.
-It’s pretty simple to use, and it’s free.